Women in conservatism in the United States: Trump era

 Republican President Donald Trump received the support of many conservative women, with groups such as Women for Trump backing his presidency.
-In the 2016 presidential election, according to exit poll data, 41% of women voted for Trump, as opposed to 54% of women who voted for Hillary Clinton.
-In the 2020 presidential election, Trump's support among women increased slightly, as he received 42% of women's vote, a 1% increase from the previous election.
+In the 2016 U.S. presidential election, according to exit poll data, 41% of women voted for Trump, as opposed to 54% of women who voted for Hillary Clinton.
+In the 2020 U.S. presidential election, Trump's support among women increased slightly, as he received 42% of women's vote, a 1% increase from the previous election.
+In the 2024 U.S. presidential election, the proportion of women who voted for Trump increased again, with Trump obtaining 45% of the women's vote compared to Harris who received 53%.
+An examination of the demographics of the women who voted for Trump provides greater insight into what motivates their support.
+For all presidential elections involving Donald Trump, his voting base among women has been majority white.
+For example, in the 2016 election 52% of white women cast their votes for Trump, a sharp contrast compared to the just 4% of black women who did the same.